-- ax (matplotlib.axes.Axes) The axes on which we should plot. - direction (int) The direction of the lattice along which we should mark the idenitified sites.
-If None, mark it along all directions with periodic boundary conditions. - cylinder\axis (bool) Whether to plot the cylinder axis as well. - origin (None / np.ndarray) The origin starting from where we mark the identified sites.
+- direction (int) The direction of the lattice along which we should mark the idenitified sites.
+If None, mark it along all directions with periodic boundary conditions. - shift (None / np.ndarray) The origin starting from where we mark the identified sites.
 Defaults to the first entry of unit\cell\positions. - \\kwargs Keyword arguments for the used ax.plot.